 In early 2017, the film adaptation of Mudbound premiered at Sundance, earning rapturous praise for its cast and production.
-Directed by Dee Rees and starring Carey Mulligan, Garrett Hedlund, Mary J. Blige, and Jason Clarke, it will hit theaters in Fall 2017 and will premiere the same day on Netflix.
-Jordan is also working on the sequel to Mudbound, which is set to be published in 2018.
+Directed by Dee Rees and starring Carey Mulligan, Garrett Hedlund, Mary J. Blige, and Jason Clarke, it will hit theaters (and Netflix!) in fall 2017.
+Jordan is also working on a sequel to Mudbound to be published in 2019.

 Her second novel, When She Woke, was published in 2011 by Algonquin and HarperCollins Canada and in 2012 by HarperCollins UK.
 It was long-listed for the 2013 International IMPAC Dublin Literary Award and was a 2012 Lamda Literary Award finalist.
-Both of Jordan’s novels have been translated into a half-dozen languages and counting, with seven new translations of Mudbound forthcoming.
+Jordan’s novels have been translated into ten languages and counting, with seven new translations of Mudbound forthcoming.

-Jordan grew up in Dallas, TX and Muskogee, OK.
+Jordan grew up in Dallas, Texas and Muskogee, Oklahoma.
 She lives in Brooklyn.
-She is currently at work on a new novel, which will be a sequel to Mudbound.